npalacio/SoftwareAssurance/CodeAnalysis/CodeAnalysis.md

 Informed by the results of our automated scans and our currated lists of applicable CWE's, we manually evaluated two critical areas in Elasticsearch:

 ### Node Discovery
+In order to review the parts of elasticsearch that handle discovering other nodes in a cluster we selected the following 5 CWEs to search this part of the code for:
+- CWE-117: Improper output neutralization for Logs
+   - This CWE was selected for manual review because it showed up in our automated scan as a potential security weakness.
+After manual inspection we found that in the TransportService.java on line 882 there is a method that validates a given string representing an action name.
+If this string is determined to be invalid a message is logged that includes the invalid action name.
+This could be a vulnerability because an attacker could be able to get any invalid action name logged which could compromise the log file.
+- CWE-306: Missing Authentication for Critical Function
+   - This CWE was selected for manual review because our data flow diagram revealed that there might be a security weakness with the way Elasticsearch finds new nodes for a cluster.
+- CWE-522: Insufficiently Protected Credentials
+- CWE-366: Race condition within a thread
+- CWE-567: Unsynchronized Access to Shared Data in a Multithreaded Context

 ### Authentication